dr0l3/dr0l3.github.io/_posts/2023-06-04-simple-problems-solved-llm-style.md

 When asked if the above was correct the LLM will reply with "no".
 As humans, we find such behavior odd because that isn't how humans behave.

-If you see the problem from LLM's perspective the behavior is quite logical: It was given a difficult task, it failed and it was able to spot that.
+If you see the problem from the LLM's perspective the behavior is quite logical: It was given a difficult task, it failed and it was able to spot that.
 Give yourself a coding task and complete it LLM-style, then read it afterward.

 Next time you are less than impressed by the output of an LLM try solving the problem from the LLM's perspective.